Must-Read Middle-Grade Books for Hispanic Heritage Month

 They Call me Güero

-They call him Güero because of his red hair, pale skin, and freckles.
-Sometimes people only go off on what they see.
-Like the Mexican boxer Canelo Álvarez, twelve-year-old Güero is puro mexicano.
-He feels at home on both sides of the river, speaking Spanish or English.
-Güero is also a reader, gamer, and musician who runs with a squad of misfits called Los Bobbys.
-Together, they joke around and talk about their expanding world, which now includes girls.
-(Don’t cross Joanna—she’s tough as nails.)
+Known as “Güero” because of his red hair, pale skin, and freckles, twelve-year-old Güero is puro mexicano, just like the Mexican boxer Canelo Álvarez.
+He feels at home on both sides of the border, comfortably speaking Spanish or English.
+Güero is a reader, gamer, and musician who belongs to a group of misfits called Los Bobbys.
+They share jokes, discuss their ever-expanding world, and navigate the complexities of adolescence, including their newfound interest in girls (particularly the tough-as-nails Joanna).

 Marcus Vega Doesn’t Speak Spanish

-So begins Marcus’s incredible journey, a series of misadventures that take him all over Puerto Rico in search of his elusive namesake.
-Marcus doesn’t know if he’ll ever find his father, but what he ultimately discovers changes his life.
-And he even learns a bit of Spanish along the way.
+However, Marcus can’t shake the thought of his father, who abandoned their family a decade ago, being somewhere on the island.
+Thus begins Marcus’s remarkable journey, a series of adventures that lead him all over Puerto Rico in search of his elusive namesake.
+Marcus doesn’t know if he’ll ever find his father, but the quest transforms his life, teaching him valuable lessons and even a bit of Spanish along the way.

 Land of the Cranes

-Then one day, Betita’s beloved father is arrested by Immigration Customs Enforcement (ICE) and deported to Mexico.
-Betita and her pregnant mother are left behind on their own, but soon they too are detained and must learn to survive in a family detention camp outside of Los Angeles.
-Even in cruel and inhumane conditions, Betita finds heart in her own poetry and the community she and her mother find in the camp.
-The voices of her fellow asylum seekers fly above the hatred keeping them caged, but each day threatens to tear them down lower than they ever thought they could be.
-Will Betita and her family ever be whole again?
+However, Betita’s world shatters when her beloved father is arrested by Immigration Customs Enforcement (ICE) and deported to Mexico.
+Left behind with her pregnant mother, they are later detained and must learn to survive in a family detention camp outside Los Angeles.
+Despite the harsh and inhumane conditions, Betita finds solace in her poetry and the sense of community that forms within the camp.
+The voices of her fellow asylum seekers rise above the hatred that holds them captive.
+Yet, each day brings the threat of sinking lower than they ever thought possible.
+The story revolves around Betita’s quest to reunite her family and find hope in the face of adversity.

 Me, Frida, and the Secret of the Peacock Ring

-Paloma Marquez is traveling to Mexico City, the birthplace of her deceased father, for the very first time.
-She’s hoping spending time in Mexico will help him unlock memories of their time together.
-While in Mexico, Paloma befriends Lizzie and Gael, brother and sister, presenting Paloma with an irresistible challenge.
-They want her to help them find a valuable ring that once belonged to Frida Kahlo.
-What better way to honor her father than to return a priceless piece of jewelry that once belonged to his favorite artist?
-However, the siblings have a secret.
-Do they want to return the ring, or are they after something else?
+Paloma Marquez is traveling to Mexico City for the first time, hoping to unlock memories of her deceased father, who was born there.
+While in Mexico, she becomes friends with Lizzie and Gael, a brother and sister.
+They present Paloma with an enticing challenge: to help them find a valuable ring that once belonged to Frida Kahlo.
+Paloma sees this as a way to honor her father by returning a priceless piece of jewelry that once belonged to his favorite artist.
+However, Lizzie and Gael are hiding a secret, raising questions about their true intentions.

-The suspense this novel builds up!
-We loved learning a little about Frida Kahlo while also being on an exciting mystery to find her missing ring.
-There are twists and turns, secrets, lies, loyalty, betrayal, and so much more.
-If you haven’t read it yet.
-Make sure you do!
+The novel is suspenseful, offering a blend of learning about Frida Kahlo and embarking on an exciting mystery to find her missing ring.
+It’s filled with twists, secrets, lies, loyalty, betrayal, and more.
+If you haven’t read it yet, it’s a must-read for those who enjoy captivating mysteries and rich storytelling.

 Download A Printable Version of The Hispanic Heritage Month Middle-grade Book List